 But let’s back up.
 Why are all these musicians mad at Spotify?
 Don’t they help you get in front of a larger audience?
 Isn’t it a revolutionary tool that has helped thousands of artists, independent and otherwise, support themselves?

 Yes.
 Spotify unequivocally is all of those things, but good ideas can end up creating a really shitty reality.
 Facebook, a platform designed to connect horny college students (a good thing) has pretty much destroyed the world and made everyone’s uncles racist (a bad thing).
 Spotify, like Facebook, is a giant tech company and giant tech companies are 99.99% fucking evil in some way or another.

 In a roundabout way, musicians who participate in the streaming game all work for Spotify.
 Let’s substitute “stream” for “sale” for the sake of the analogy.
-Musicians make products which Spotify is able to sell via a pay share model: for every sale the creator and spotify get a cut.
+Musicians make products which Spotify is able to sell via a revenue share model: for every sale, the creator and Spotify each get a cut.
 If you have a good product then it will sell well.
-If it sells well, you and Spotify (who facilitate your sales) both get rich as all hell.
+If it sells well, you and Spotify (who facilitates your sales) both get rich as all hell.
 But Spotify, as we know it, works differently for musicians big and small.
 Essentially musicians give their music to Spotify for “free” and Spotify uses that music to attract subscribers who pay per month for unlimited streams of that music.
-They then kick back an infinitesimal amount of money per stream back to the artist.
+Spotify then kicks back an infinitesimal amount of money per stream back to the artist.

 $0.0038 per stream to be exact.